 The duplicate military squad capture Teegan and the last surviving scientist Laird, whilst the Doctor and Stein make their way to the Dalek ship through the Dalek time corridor.
 There the Doctor discovers that Stein is a Dalek duplicate and double agent.

-The Doctor is captured and discovers the reason that the Daleks brought him and his companions to earth was so that they could be duplicated.
+The Doctor is captured and the Daleks reveal why they brought him and his companions to earth, so that they could be duplicated.
 The Doctor and his companions duplicates will then be sent to Gallifrey to assassinate the high council of the Time Lords, paving the way for a Dalek invasion of Gallifrey.